LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 prog tag n.
 Trad. a go tag.

 program n.
 Trad.
-Common Lisp code.
+Common Lisp 代码.

 programmer n. an active entity, typically a human, that writes a program, and that might or might not also be a user of the program.